Purpleboxe/Admin-Dashboard/README.md

 # Admin-Dashboard

-Admin Dashboard made with HTML and CSS for the Odin Project.
+Admin Dashboard made with HTML and CSS for The Odin Project.
 You can have a look at it here! https://purpleboxe.github.io/Admin-Dashboard/

 # Final Product